 As a parent, it can be a huge source of stress when you need to talk to your child about important issues in life.
 You could evade this fork in the road but you risk your child learning about certain issues in life from peers that are often misguided.
 It is your role as a parent to make sure that your child gets the proper perspective on important issues that he will face in the future.
 So the next time an important issue does come up with your child, whether it is the death of a family pet, information about the “birds and the bees”, or a tough situation at school, you may want to keep the following tips in mind.
-Here is how to talk to your kids about tough issues such as death, sex, or divorce.
+Here is how to talk to a child about tough issues such as death, sex, or divorce.

 Create an open environment

 Right off the bat, if you have created an environment that you allow your child to be open with you, then this may mean less work you when you do need to discuss delicate matters.
 Experts note that a child that has been reared having an open environment with their parents often are able to talk about matters that are deemed “delicate.”